magnacore/Productivity-Tools/Linux/Formatting-Checklist/After-Formatting-Checklist-Fedora.md

 The imports must be installed in the same environment from which we are importing python, in this case util conda install -c conda-forge pypdf2

-conda install -c conda-forge yt-dlp conda install -c conda-forge go-ipfs conda install -c conda-forge pyperclip conda install -c conda-forge qrcode
+conda install -c conda-forge yt-dlp (do not install using conda because we get old versions - use pip) conda install -c conda-forge go-ipfs conda install -c conda-forge pyperclip conda install -c conda-forge qrcode